 I’ve had clients who’ve taken time out on weekends to come down and shoot testimonial videos - and they’ve only ever been excited to do it.

-Nothing helps build and maintain consistent revenue for your business as much as a steady group of happy clients.
+Nothing helps build and maintain consistent revenue for your business as much as a steady group of satisfied customers.
 Moreover, when those clients are genuinely pleased with your work, they tend to share their satisfaction with the people they know.
-Soon enough, your one happy client can multiply into 2, 3, 4 and so on.
+Soon enough, your one happy client can multiply into two, three, four and so on.

 With a chain or corporate gym, you very often have limitations placed on what you can and can’t do with clients, especially on how and when you can communicate or help.
 Generally, you have an hour with your client and within that hour you have to do everything including training, consulting, creating diet plans, trying to upsell them with unnecessary packages and so on.